+- CC-1 Understand and articulate the grace principles of progressive sanctification. - CC-2 Exegete and apply Scripture using inductive methods and principles of literal-grammaticalhistorical hermeneutics. - CC-3 Describe major concepts and acquire skills in each area of ministry studied. - CC-4 Communicate effectively, orally and in writing.

+Bible

-- 1. Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - 2.
-Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 3.
-Understand and articulate the grace principles of progressive sanctification. - 4.
-Demonstrate a working knowledge of biblical Hebrew and Greek. - 5.
-Lead a local church or para-church ministry by utilizing practical ministry skills and communicating effectively. - 6.
-Communicate effectively, orally and in writing.
+- BI-1 Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - BI-2 Demonstrate a working knowledge of biblical Hebrew and Greek

+Theology

+TH-1 Articulate a synthesis of every major category of systematic theology and trace its development throughout church history.

+MS-1 Lead a local church or para-church ministry by utilizing practical ministry skills and communicating effectively.